bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-02-15-newsletter.md

 release candidates.*

-- [Core Lightning 23.02rc2][] is a release candidate for a new maintenance version of this popular LN implementation. {% include functions/podcast-callout.md url="pod238 cln" %}
+- [Core Lightning 23.02rc2][] is a release candidate for a new maintenance version of this popular LN implementation. {% assign timestamp="42:21" %}

 - [BTCPay Server 1.7.11][] is a new release.
 Since the last release we covered (1.7.1), several new features have been added and many bug fixes and improvements have been made.
-Especially notable, several aspects related to plugins and third-party integrations have been changed, a migration path away from legacy MySQL and SQLite has been added, and a cross-site scripting vulnerability has been fixed. {% include functions/podcast-callout.md url="pod238 btcpay" %}
+Especially notable, several aspects related to plugins and third-party integrations have been changed, a migration path away from legacy MySQL and SQLite has been added, and a cross-site scripting vulnerability has been fixed. {% assign timestamp="47:49" %}

-- [BDK 0.27.0][] is an update to this library for building Bitcoin wallets and applications. {% include functions/podcast-callout.md url="pod238 bdk" %}
+- [BDK 0.27.0][] is an update to this library for building Bitcoin wallets and applications. {% assign timestamp="49:32" %}

 ## Notable code and documentation changes